krobelus/rate-experiments/README.md

 is possible to implement a competitive checker that honors unit deletions.
 Many reputable SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious deletions of unique reason clauses.
-We present patches for competitive SAT solvers to produce correct proofs with respect to the specification.
+We present patches for top SAT solvers to produce correct proofs with respect to the specification.
 :::

 \tableofcontents